Skip to main content

 OPERATE_RET tkl_thread_set_priority(TKL_THREAD_HANDLE thread, int priority);

-Sets the priority of a thread.
+• Feature: Sets the priority of a thread.

-• priority: New priority of the thread.
+• priority: The new priority of the thread.

 tkl_thread_diagnose